• Skip to main content

 • Mac

-• Android
+• Internet

 How to Add Prefix or Suffix in Excel

-If you are dealing with a large spreadsheet, the act of adding Suffix or Prefix to each and every cell of an Excel spreadsheet can take a very long time and leave you frustrated and tired.
+If you are dealing with a large spreadsheet, the act of manually adding Suffix or Prefix to each and every cell of an Excel spreadsheet can take a very long time and leave you frustrated and tired.

 Hence, we are providing below the steps to quickly add Suffix or Prefix in Excel spreadsheet using “&” Operator and Concatenate Function as available in Microsoft Excel.